seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 ### We Dedicate This Software to the Public Domain

-**We dedicate this software and all accompanying documents ("the library") to the public domain.**
+**The author(s) ("we") dedicate this software and all accompanying documents ("the library") to the public domain.**
 You can use it freely for any purpose and in any way you want.
-We give up all of our rights and interest in the library forever, making it public domain.
+We give away all rights and interest in the library to the public domain forever.

 **You may**: